Fresca: "Blizzard of Flavor"

 F. William Free, creative director of the Marschalk Company advertising agency, created the initial marketing campaign for Fresca, branding the soda "the 'Blizzard of Flavor'.
 Free had earlier orchestrated the introduction of Sprite and Tab for Coca-Cola.

 The agency's unifying theme for the brand's marketing centered around Fresca having a "blizzard" of "frosty taste".
 The soda was said to be "cool, crisp, frosty and refreshing".
 A 1966 newspaper ad headline read "Here.
 The frosty taste of Fresca.
 It's a blizzard".
 The ad copy used 25 adjectives to describe Fresca's "blizzard taste".

 National newspaper introduction advertising

 The "Blizzard" campaign included a major market, full color pre-print newspaper advertising program reported to have cost "over a million dollars" which launched in the spring of 1967.
 The campaign consisted of three successive themes.
-The first was "Blizzard Kickoff", aimed at supporting the local introduction of Fresca by regional bottlers, the second was "Fresca and Sherbert" which explained how to use Fresca and other food ingredients for snacks and drinks.
+The first was "Blizzard Kickoff", aimed at supporting the local introduction of Fresca by regional bottlers, the second was "Fresca and Sherbet" which explained how to use Fresca and other food ingredients for snacks and drinks.
 The third was named "Blizzard Girls" which featured "The Fresca Girls", models dressed in fur-trimmed parkas with hoods, photographed drinking Fresca in falling snow while riding a zebra, a miniature car, a Vespa scooter and walking a Saint Bernard.
 The campaign achieved some of the highest levels of consumer awareness for any consumer product at that time.